EstebanAP1/near-space/README.md

 Users can switch between:

 - **Orbit Mode**: Move around the objects and zoom in/out to get a better view.
-- **Focus Mode**: Get a first-person view that follows the path of the space objects as they move through their simulated orbits.
+- **Ship Mode**: Get a first-person view that follows the path of the space objects as they move through their simulated orbits.

 ## Usage

 - In `orbit` mode, you can zoom in and out and pan around the objects.
-- In `focus` mode, you follow a space object from a first-person perspective, allowing you to experience its journey through space.
+- In `ship` mode, you follow a space object from a first-person perspective, allowing you to experience its journey through space.

 ## Contributing

-We welcome contributions to improve the NASA Space Challenger App.
+We welcome contributions to improve our Web Orrery.
 Feel free to submit pull requests or open issues on GitHub.